About the Journal

 3. To adopt and follow reasonable procedures in the event of complaints of an ethical or conflicting nature, following the policies and procedures of the journal where appropriate.
 To give authors a reasonable opportunity to respond to any complaints.
 All complaints should be investigated, no matter when the original publication was approved.
 Documentation associated with any such complaints should be retained.

-See further detail here.
+See further details here.

 Conflicts of Interest

-A conflict of interest can occur when you (or your employer or sponsor) have a financial, commercial, legal, or professional relationship with other organizations or with the people working with them that could influence your research.
+A conflict of interest can occur when you (or your employer or sponsor) have a financial, commercial, legal, or professional relationship with other organisations or with the people working with them that could influence your research.

 All authors should include a statement disclosing any financial or other substantive conflicts of interest that may be construed to influence the results or interpretation of their manuscript.
 All sources of financial support for the project should be disclosed.
-The journal editor will use this information to inform his or her editorial decisions and may publish such disclosures to assist readers in evaluating the article.
+The journal editor will use this information to inform their editorial decisions and may publish such disclosures to assist readers in evaluating the article.
 The conflict of interest can be declared on your cover letter or on the manuscript submission form in the journal's online peer-review system.

 Conflict of Interest: Sample Disclosure Statements